6 Steps to Creating a Website With an Online Payment System

 All these elements interact with each other under specific protocols, agreements, and legal regulations.

 The most extensive international payment systems are Masterсard, Visa, American Express, Diners Club International (US), UnionPay (China), and JCB (Japan).
-All these payment systems began their activity inside their own country but now operate worldwide.
-These are payment systems of the first generation.
+These are the payment processing solutions of the first generation that began their activity inside their own country, but now operate worldwide.
+T

-The second generation of payment systems includes non-banking payment systems like PayPal.
+The second generation of online transaction services includes non-banking payment systems like PayPal.
 These providers operate via the Internet and work with electronic money or cryptocurrencies.

 4 Types of Payment Systems